Generated mountain-front freestone river scene representing Montana's Stillwater River, not an exact location photo

 It can be safe at moderate flows, but it is a fast bouldery freestone.
 High water, slick rocks, and pushy pockets make wading risky.

-Check RiverReports, USGS 06205000 near Absarokee, Montana regulations, current closure notices, access site status, and the weather forecast.
+Check RiverReports, USGS 06205000 near Absarokee, Montana rules, current closure notices, access site status, and the weather forecast.